 When Should I Schedule a Roof Inspection?

-Many homeowners may get inspections after severe weather comes through, which is definitely a good idea, but it isn’t the only time you should get an inspection.
+Many homeowners may get roof inspections after severe weather comes through, which is definitely a good idea, but it isn’t the only time you should get an inspection.
 You should also get a roof inspection if you are prepping to sell your home (replacing the roof can be a big selling point), and every few years depending on roof type and location.

 For example, asphalt shingle roofs should be inspected about every 3 years, while tile and metal roofs can go much longer between inspections—closer to 5-6 years.
-Living near the coast or in a climate with heavy snow or rain can wear away your roof much faster, and you may want more frequent inspections in those areas.
+Living near the coast or in a climate with heavy snow or rain can wear away your roof much faster, and you may want to consider more frequent roof inspections in those areas.

 The time of year that is best for scheduling your roof inspection is in the fall before cold weather and ice and snow begin.
 If your roof needs replacement or repair, you can catch it before any further damage occurs.
 The snowmelt in the spring can be a definite risk of water damage if your roof isn’t up to snuff.